CowClip: Reducing CTR Prediction Model Training Time from 12 hours to 10 minutes on 1 GPU: Method

 \end{scalingrule} Our first attempt at large batch training of the CTR prediction model is to apply the above classic scaling rules: no scaling, linear scaling~\cite{Goyal2017AccurateLM}, and square root scaling~\cite{Krizhevsky2014OneWT}.
 However, as seen in experiments on the Criteo dataset with DeepFM model in Table~\ref{tab:fail} left, the above rules fail in a CTR prediction model.
 We claim that the reason for the failure lies in the different frequencies of ids.

-The product id of a popular item or ids in fields with a few options (e.g., male and female in gender field) are frequent, while the id of an inactive user seldom appears.
-In Figure~\ref{fig:f3} left, we visualize the distribution of different ids' frequencies in three fields.
+The product id of a popular item or ids in fields with a few options (\eg, male and female in gender field) are frequent, while the id of an inactive user seldom appears.
+In Figure~\ref{fig:f3_left}, we visualize the distribution of different ids' frequencies in three fields.
 The exponential distribution reveals different frequencies among different ids.
-For the dense weights (e.g., kernel weights), their gradients appear for each sample while embedding does not have gradients if the corresponding ids do not show up.
-In CTR prediction, the embedding layers dominate the parameters of the whole network (e.g., 99.9\%), and different occurrences of gradients make a great difference from other deep neural networks.
+For the dense weights (\eg, kernel weights), their gradients appear for each sample while embedding does not have gradients if the corresponding ids do not show up.
+In CTR prediction, the embedding layers dominate the parameters of the whole network, and different occurrences of gradients make a great difference from other deep neural networks.

 First, we empirically verify our claim by the following experiment.
 We keep the top three frequent ids in each field and label the rest as a fourth id.
 In this way, all four ids are very frequent and variations in frequencies are ablated in this modified version of Criteo.
 As shown in Table~\ref{tab:fail} right, both scaling rules successfully apply to the modified dataset, which means the traditional scaling rule does not work in CTR prediction due to the presence of infrequent ids.